Key takeaways

 Redeeming points with hotel and other partners

-You can redeem your points with select hotel partners, including Mariott Bonvoy, IHG One Rewards, Hilton Honors and Kaligo.
+You can redeem your Virgin Atlantic points with select hotel partners, including Marriott Bonvoy, IHG One Rewards, Hilton Honors and Kaligo.
 You can also redeem points with Eurostar.

 Transferring points to a friend or family member

 You can transfer Virgin Points to other Flying Club members.
-Points must be transferred in increments of 1,000 and you can transfer a maximum of 100,000 points in a calendar year.
+Points must be transferred in increments of 1,000 and there is a flat fee of $15 for each transfer.

 Donating points to charity partners